huttered40/selective-x/README.md

 1. Use of critter.
 Should be an option
 2. Automatic interception or user-controlled source code annotation to register kernels.
 3. Sequential or parallel setting.

-What if called within a parallel region?
-Like, each thread calls BLAS routines alot.